A true pilaster is a decorative feature that gives the effect that it is used to support a ceiling in or outside a building.

 Using pilasters as a support for a worktop

-Kitchen pilaster
+Kitchen pilasters

 Pilaster cross section